 Description

-DESCRIPTION: Earsham war memorial is situated in front of the village hall, at the junction of The Street and Station Road.
+Earsham War Memorial is a First World War memorial built in 1920, with additions for the Second World War.
+It is located in front of the village hall, at the junction of The Street and Station Road.

-The memorial takes the form of a polished granite wheel-head cross with a thin, tapering shaft and stepped foot.
-The shaft rises from a rectangular, tapering plinth with three-stepped base on a square platform.
-Circles are carved in relief to the arms and centre of the front (north) face of the cross-head.
+The memorial features a polished granite wheel-head cross with a thin, tapering shaft and a stepped foot.
+The shaft rises from a rectangular, tapering plinth that has a three-stepped base on a square platform.
+Circles are carved in relief on the arms and centre of the front (north) face of the cross-head.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.